The respected Economist Intelligence Unit has again published its annual city Liveability Index

 - Availability of good quality housing

 - Quality of telecommunications

-Auckland’s infrastructure score, while not at the ideal 100 scored by Melbourne, Sydney, Perth and Vienna was still a very respectable 92.9.
+Auckland’s infrastructure score, while not at the ideal 100 scored by Melbourne, Sydney, Perth, and Vienna, is still a very respectable 92.9.

 The current infrastructure development plans that Auckland Council has in place should help improve that ranking in time.